s-ayush2903/HS-231-Sociology/Lec3.md

 * Institutions: have a set of rules
 * Norms: A set of guidelines
 * Values: A generalized set of guidelines
+* August Comte coined the term _Sociology_.
+* Emile Durkheim(french) dicussed the subject matter of sociology.

 ## Charles Wright Mills- Sociological Imagination
 * That nigga was an american born in texas and a political sociologist and lit up the concept of _sociological imagination_.